richard-porter/dimensional-authorship/experiments/hscf-gap-closure-addendum.md

 These are different problems from proactive certification, and they require a different instrument.

+### Empirical anchor — Shy Girl / Hachette (March 19, 2026)

+The first commercially consequential instance of Gap 2 in production occurred in March 2026, when Hachette pulled Shy Girl — a novel by Georgie Shelley Ballard — after Pangram detection flagged 78% of the manuscript as AI-generated.
+Ballard’s account was that her editor had introduced AI-generated content without her knowledge or consent.
+The challenge was externally imposed: a publisher acting on detector output, not an author initiating certification.
+The burden of proof ran in reverse — Ballard was required to defend the work’s human origin under adversarial conditions, without a process record, against a detection finding she disputed.
+The Society of Authors responded by launching a human-authored certification sticker scheme — an institutional recognition that the adversarial use case is now mainstream, and that proactive certification is preferable to reactive defense.
+This case makes concrete what Gap 2 describes: the HSCF’s Adversarial Response Protocol exists precisely for the situation Ballard faced.
+An author who had maintained a process log, documented rejection events, and established a ROSETTA voice baseline would have had a structured defense available.
+Ballard had none of those.
+The protocol gap is not theoretical.

 ### The Adversarial Response Protocol

 When a work is challenged on human origin grounds, the response has three phases — in order, without skipping: